 Open-cell foam spreads when applied, stopping cracks and other hard-to-reach spaces.
 It’s best for obstructing air but isn’t 100 percent waterproof.

 Both types of spray foam insulation may even help block noise.

 Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be trimmed to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

 Insulation is graded for its resistance to heat flow.
 This is also known as the R-value.
 Different levels are recommended based on where you live.

-Finch Air Conditioning & Heating can help you identify what kind of insulation is best for the climate in La Porte and your home’s needs.
-Our insulation installers provide a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Finch Air Conditioning & Heating can help you identify what kind of attic insulation is best for the climate in Kingwood and your home’s needs.
+Our attic insulation installers provide a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.